LenurAm/Asteroids/README.md

-# Asteroids
+# Asteroids 2D
  The small game made in Unity.
-The starship is shooting by meteorits.
+The starship is shooting to meteorits.